charliegdev/waffle/README.md

 ### Styling and Design

-As an early prototype, I took [Meister Task](https://www.meistertask.com/) as my inspiration for my styles.
+As an early prototype, I took [MeisterTask](https://www.meistertask.com/) as my inspiration for my styles.
 In the future, when the product is more mature, there will likely be some changes in the art style.

+### Additional Details on GitHub

+Besides the list above, the GitHub repo also contains lots of detailed information:

+- You can look at [the closed pull requests](https://github.com/charliegdev/waffle/pulls?q=is%3Apr+is%3Aclosed) on details about how these functionalities are implemented, such as the [PR for SCSS import](https://github.com/charliegdev/waffle/pull/45) and its [closed issue](https://github.com/charliegdev/waffle/issues/38).
+- Similarly, the GitHub [open issues](https://github.com/charliegdev/waffle/issues) contains the most up-to-date list of planned features and bug fixes.
+- From a project management point of view, you can see how the pull requests and issues were managed inside the [GitHub Projects](https://github.com/charliegdev/waffle/projects) section; for example, the [Sprint 1](https://github.com/charliegdev/waffle/projects/1) board.
+- _Optionally_, the [commits](https://github.com/charliegdev/waffle/commits/master) might tell some detailed information as well.
+- Finally, you can visit the [Insight page](https://github.com/charliegdev/waffle/pulse) on the velocity of the development.

 ## Upcoming Functionalities